Software Monetization—The Needs of Today

 A common challenge faced by organizations is that their back-office and fulfillment infrastructure are too inflexible to allow the changes in license and business models to be implemented.
 Having all the flexibility and capability in product licensing offers little benefit unless that flexibility also exists in the back office.
 This often limits the choices and options available with the products and solutions because the structure of the back-office environment cannot accommodate anything more complex.

-Software vendors are now starting to move toward a holistic platform that automates the fulfillment and delivery processes and also provides self-service capabilities though comprehensive end-user and channel partner portals.
+Software vendors are now starting to move toward a holistic platform that automates the fulfillment and delivery processes and also provides self-service capabilities though comprehensive end-user portals.
 Connecting systems together allows for automation, which is a key enabler in an efficient and resilient back-office fulfillment process.
 License key generation capabilities need to be integrated with other back-office systems, including CRM and ERP, customer support and financial and product delivery systems.
 To be successful, this initiative must produce value to the various stakeholders that participate in the entire licensing lifecycle and delivery chain.

 In the following sections, you will learn how Thales's software monetization solution can help vendors like yourself to address these challenges.
 You can simplify licensing by introducing new business models, automating the entire back-end operation, and offering insights into customer usage for informed decision making.